The Broken Windows Theory Applies to Technical Debt: Discussion

-Generally, the predictive values of the background factors gathered by our survey were small and uncertain enough that we could safely exclude them from the final models.
+Interestingly, the predictive values of the background factors gathered by our survey were small and uncertain enough that we could safely exclude them from the final models.
 This, of course, could be a symptom of our relatively low sample size ($N=51$).
 Years of professional programming experience, which we included as a predictor in the final version of all models measuring TD outcomes, did show a small effect in the expected direction in each case (i.e., more experienced developers introduce less TD on average).
-However, it is critical to note that we only ever investigated background factors in relation to the amount of TD introduced, but \emph{not} the effect of background factors on susceptibility to the BWT effects.
-It could be that experienced developers are less likely to be affected by existing TD, but that would require the inclusion of \emph{interaction effects} and our sample size could not hope to support such estimates to any degree of certainty.
+However, it is critical to note that we only ever investigated background factors in relation to the amount of TD introduced, but \emph{not} the effect of background factors on susceptibility to BWT effects.
+It could be that experienced developers are less likely to be affected by existing TD, but that would require the inclusion of \emph{interaction effects} and our sample size would not allow for such a reckless approach.

-Given that the code in a high TD system is both longer and harder to read, we might expect participants to spend more time in those systems.
-However, the results indicate no significant effect of TD on the amount of time the participants allocated towards completing their task.
-Perhaps this is an indication that developers are averse to compensating the productivity loss induced by TD with additional time, resulting in the loss of quality.
-This is further corroborated by some comments from our interviews, such as \say{I'll just run my tests and be done with it} (when discussing their effort put into the high TD system).

-Our analysis of the participants' evaluation of their work (Sect.~\ref{sec:result_self_rating}) reveals a tangible correlation between the way a subject rated their submitted changes in terms of quality (maintainability) and some of our various measures of TD\@.
-This correlation suggests that subjects were not completely oblivious regarding the TD they had introduced.
-Besker et al.\ found that developers often felt forced to introduce new TD due to existing TD, which implies an awareness of their TD creation.
-However, we presented participants with tasks that could feasibly be solved \emph{without} introducing further TD, i.e., they were \emph{not} forced to do so.
-Our results suggest that developers are somewhat aware of their introduction of TD even under such circumstances.
-From a practical perspective, this may be good news; it is likely easier to achieve change in a conscious rather than unconscious behavior.